michaeljfriedman/economy-simulator/design.md

   max_fraction] representing the range of their income people may spend each month.
 A value from this range is chosen uniformly at random each month for each person.
+- `rehire_rate` (float): the probability that an unemployed is rehired when an opportunity arises.

 Example: